Europe’s largest marina

 Working for biodiversity with its Biohuts

 Biohut® is an artificial habitat, installed along the quays and under the pontoons.
-Consisting of a steel cage filled with oyster shells (food cage) combined with an empty cage (protective cage), it protects the young “recruits” of fish when attacked by predators seeking to get closer to the habitat.
+Consisting of a steel cage filled with oyster shells (food cage) combined with an empty cage (protection cage), it protects the young “recruits” of fish when attacked by predators seeking to get closer to the habitat.

-The future of the port
+The future of the harbor

-The harbor’s facts: 1,642 berths, max boat length 170 m. – max depth 7 m.
+Harbor facts: 1,642 berths, max boat length 170 m – max depth 7 m.

-By Tommy Sverre / 2020
+By Tommy Sverre / 2021

 - All